 A brilliant symbol of your commitment, an elegant statement piece, or a lasting memento—engagement rings and wedding bands can be all three.
 So, when it comes to choosing these meaningful jewelry pieces, there are a few serious decisions to be made.

-If you’re opting for a white metal aesthetic, there are two popular choices: white gold or platinum.
-But which metal is right for you?
+If you’re opting for a white metal aesthetic, there are two popular choices: white gold and platinum.
+Which metal is right for you?
 Should you find it hard to choose, you’ve come to the right place.
 We spoke to expert jewelers Nicolas Tranchant, Loryn Elizabeth, and Suzanne Sachs to get the inside scoop on the white gold vs. platinum debacle.
 Here’s what you should know.

 Meet the Expert